Jefferywojo98/OfflineBudgetTrackers/README.md

 ## User Story
 ___
 ```
-AS AN avid traveller I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+AS A avid traveller you WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when you are traveling
 ```